Reading progress: 0%

 Uncle Tupelo and Wilco: When Punk Met Country

-By the early 1990s, a younger generation was changing roots music from within the independent rock scene.
-Uncle Tupelo, a band from Illinois, mixed country music with punk rock and alternative rock.
-Their albums No Depression and Anodyne did not make country music seem like a form of nostalgia.
-Instead, they thought of it as living material that could absorb distortion and urgency.
+By the early 1990s, a younger generation was reshaping roots music from within the independent rock scene.
+Uncle Tupelo, a band from Illinois, mixed country with punk and alternative rock.
+Albums like No Depression and Anodyne treated country not as nostalgia but as living material that could absorb distortion and urgency.

 The band’s name would later inspire the term “No Depression,” used to describe the emerging alt-country music style.
 This space attracted artists who liked traditional songwriting but felt limited by the commercial country formats.
 Acoustic guitars were still the most important instruments, but electric guitars and indie music styles were also used.

-After the band Uncle Tupelo broke up, Jeff Tweedy started a new group called Wilco.
-Over time, Wilco moved beyond strict alternative country music, incorporating experimental sounds while retaining a songwriting core shaped by folk sensibility.
-Albums like Being There and later Yankee Hotel Foxtrot showed a band that felt comfortable mixing personal lyrics with complex music.
+After Uncle Tupelo broke up, Jeff Tweedy formed Wilco.
+Over time, Wilco moved beyond a strict alt-country identity, incorporating experimental sounds while keeping a songwriting core shaped by folk sensibility.
+Albums like Being There and later Yankee Hotel Foxtrot showed a band comfortable combining personal lyrics with complex musical design.

 Tweedy often wrote about uncertainty and self-questioning.
 The tone was similar to that of earlier singer-songwriters, but the sound felt modern.
 Studio experimentation became a normal part of the language.
 Noise and texture could exist together with a gentle melody.